-- Change of Placement (long-term removals) occurs when either: - a.
-The removal is for more than ten (10) consecutive school days; or - b.
-The student is subjected to a series of removals that constitute a pattern: - 1.
-Because the series of removals total more than ten (10) school days in a school year; - 2.
-Because the student's behavior is substantially similar to behavior in previous incidents that resulted in the series of removals; and - 3.
-Because of additional factors such as the length of each removal, the total amount of time the student is removed, and the proximity of the removals to one another. - c.
-The school determines on a case-by-case basis whether or not a pattern of removals constitutes a change of placement and this determination is subject to review through due process and judicial proceedings. - Controlled substance means a drug or other substance identified under schedules I, II, IV, or V in section 202(c) of the Controlled Substances Act (21 U.S.C.
-812(c)). - Functional behavioral assessment means a functional behavioral assessment is generally considered to be a problem-solving process for addressing student's inappropriate behavior. - Interim alternative educational setting means a different setting that must allow a student covered by IDEA to continue to receive educational services that will enable the student to continue to participate in the general education curriculum and to progress toward meeting the goals set out in their IEP - Illegal drug means a controlled substance; but does not include a substance that is legally possessed or used under the supervision of a licensed healthcare professional or that is legally possessed or used under any other authority under the Controlled Substances Act or under any other provision of Federal law. - Manifestation determination means a process that occurs prior to a change of placement.
-During this process, the students' parent(s) and IEP team review all relevant information including: - a.
-Test results and any independent educational evaluations: - b.
-Information provided by the parents; - c.
-Observations of the child; and - d.
-The child's IEP and placement.
+- Change of Placement (long-term removals) occurs when either - 1.
+The removal is for more than 10 consecutive school days; or - 2.
+The student has been subjected to a series of removals that constitute a pattern: - a.
+Because the series of removals total more than 10 school days in a school year; - b.
+Because the student's behavior is substantially similar to behavior in previous incidents that resulted in the series of removals; and - c.
+Because of additional factors such as the length of each removal, the total amount of time the student has been removed and the proximity of the removals to one another. - 3.
+The school determines on a case-by-case basis whether a pattern of removals constitutes a change of placement and this determination is subject to review through due process and judicial proceedings. - Controlled substance means a drug or other substance identified under schedules I, II, III, IV, or V in section 202(c) of the Controlled Substances Act (21 U.S.C.
+812(c)). - Functional behavioral assessment: Functional behavioral assessment is generally considered to be a problem-solving process for addressing student's inappropriate behavior. - Interim alternative educational setting: A different setting that must allow a student covered by IDEA to continue to receive educational services that will enable him/her to continue to participate in the general education curriculum and to progress toward meeting the goals set out in his/her IEP - Illegal drug means a controlled substance; but does not include a substance that is legally possessed or used under the supervision of a licensed healthcare professional or that is legally possessed or used under any other authority under that Act or under any other provision of Federal law. - Manifestation determination: A process that occurs prior to a change of placement.
+During this process, the students' parents and IEP team reviews all relevant information including: - 1.
+Test results and any independent educational evaluations - 2.
+Information provided by the parents - 3.
+Observations of the child and - 4.
+The child's IEP and placement